Pakistan Resolution 1940

 Role of China

-The rationale of Chinese Policy
+The Rationale of Chinese Policy

 • Principles of non-intervention ( internal matter of Pakistan.
 Separatist movement not broad-based.)